May 15, 2026: Showcase – Computational Archival Storytelling with Jupyter Notebooks

 • Author: Amy Daniel

-• Tools: Google NotebookLM, OpenRefine, and Jupyter Notebook
+• Tools: AbbyFineReader, OpenRefine, Google NotebookLM, Excel, and Jupyter Notebook

-7. Interacting with Irish-Speaking Residents of Knocktoosh, Ireland: an exploration of the 1926 Census for the Boola District Electoral Division (DED)
+7. Analyzing Language Disparities: Exploring the 1926 Irish Census for the Boola District Electoral Division (DED)

 • Authors: Connor BUCKLEY, Mati KASSAYE, Ben POLLOCK

-• Abstract: The 1926 Census collected demographic data from all residents in Ireland.
-Collected demographic data included occupation titles, languages spoken and language proficiency, and gender identities.
-This project aims to explore these key demographics in the village of Knocktoosh located in Boola Townland, Co.
-Limerick.
+Objectives: This project aims to explore the key demographic markers of gender, occupation, and language proficiency (as represented in the Census forms) in Knocktoosh.
 By highlighting occupation, language, and gender, we intend to compare and contrast the residents of Knocktoosh as individuals while also creating an in-depth snapshot of the village as it was 100 years ago.

 • Dataset: 1926 Census of Ireland entries for the 131 residents of Knocktoosh, Co.
 Limerick.
 This dataset is available through the National Archives of Ireland’s website.

-• Tools: ABBYFineReader, OpenRefine, Neo4j, Excel, and Jupyter Notebook
+• Tools: ABBYFineReader, Lido’s OCR, OpenRefine, Neo4j, QGIS, and Jupyter Notebook

 8. Economic Dimensions of African American Neighborhoods 1911 Charlotte